Infinitesimal freeness for orthogonally invariant random matrices: Asymptotic Freeness of Orthogonally Invariant Ensembles

 As noted in the proof of \cite[Prop.
 52]{mp}, by traciality we may assume that $r$ is even and that $P_1$ is from $\cA_{1, \sN}$, and $\cA_{1, \sN}$ is orthogonally invariant.
 Then as in \cite[Eq.
 (33)]{mp}

-where $\Wg$ is the orthogonal Weingarten function, $\pi_{p, q}$ and $\sigma_{p, q}$ are permutations of $[r/2]$, and each $Q_i$ is either $P_i$ or $P_i^t$, all depending on the pairings $p$ and $q$ (see \cite[Lemma 5]{mp}) for the precise dependence).
-Now for each of the three factors in the sum above we have an expansion $1/N$ of the form:
+where $\Wg$ is the orthogonal Weingarten function, $\pi_{p, q}^o$ and $\pi_{p, q}^e$ are the restrictions of $\pi_\peq$ to the odd and even numbers of $[r]$ respectively, and each $Q_i$ is either $P_i$ or $P_i^t$, all depending on the pairings $p$ and $q$ (see \cite[Lemmas 5 \& 13]{mp}) for the precise dependence).
+How the permutation $\pi_\peq$ is obtained and the permutation $\epsilon p \delta q \epsilon$ will be explained in \S \ref{subsec:genus calculations}.

+Now for each of the three factors in the sum above we have an $1/N$-expansion of the form:

-and the orthogonal Weingarten function has the well known asymptotic expansion in $1/N$.
-This means that
+and the orthogonal Weingarten function has the well known asymptotic expansion in $1/N$: